Do you want to track and reduce form abandonment in WordPress?

 If you are serious about boosting form conversions, then you need to start using OptinMonster.

-It is the best conversion optimization software on the market and helps you convert website visitors into subscribers and customers.
+It is the best conversion optimization and lead generation software on the market and helps you convert website visitors into subscribers and customers.

 OptinMonster comes with exit-intent popups.
 This allows you to show targeted popups to users when they are about to leave a page.
 Using this on your form pages will help you drastically reduce form abandonment on your website.

 For detailed instructions, see this tutorial on how to create a coupon popup using OptinMonster.

 We hope this guide helped you learn how to track and reduce form abandonment in WordPress.
 You may also want to see our pick for the best email marketing services and best business phone services for small businesses.